1. Home

 Outside of purchasing solar panels with cash, loans and leases are the primary ways homeowners go solar.
 Using a loan, you can finance your solar panel installation, own the system, and qualify for the federal solar tax credit.

-Historically, most homeowners found greater long-term savings with solar ownership compared to a solar lease, though high interest rates are changing this for some.
+Historically, most homeowners get greater long-term savings with solar ownership compared to a solar lease.
 If you use a loan, you’ll likely save less than with a cash purchase, but both qualify you for the 30% federal tax credit.

 See how much you can save by going solar with Palmetto